As a new school year commenced, BBBSCI’s Workplace Mentoring Program began its second year.

 “Workplace Mentoring is an exciting opportunity for both youth and volunteers alike.
 It’s important for youth to start thinking about their future early on, and this program gives them a chance to start working on skills that will prepare them for life after high school, whether they decide to go to college, get a job or join the military.
-And by bringing youth to their business, it allows volunteers to give back to their community by mentoring a young person without having to leave their building,” explained Leo.
+And by bringing youth to their business, it allows volunteers to give back to their community by mentoring a young person without having to leave their workplace,” explained Leo.

 For the 2017/2018 school year, the following local businesses are partnering with local middle schools for Workplace Mentoring:

--Callanan Middle School and Voya
+-Callanan Middle School and Voya Financial

 -Harding Middle School and NCMIC Group, Inc.